• Skip to primary navigation

 After you have cooked your meat, don’t clean the pan.

 Add lemon juice, chicken broth and capers to your hot skillet.
-Scrape up any crispy browned bits from the bottom of the pan with the spatula while you simmer and reduce to about half, 3 minutes.
+Then scrape up any crispy browned bits from the bottom of the pan with the spatula while you simmer and reduce to about half, 3 minutes.

-Whisk in butter and simmer for 1 more minute.
+Finally, whisk in cold butter and simmer for 1 more minute.
 Pour over cooked chicken breast.
 Garnish with parsley.

 And there you go.
 Easy, peasy.